Isle of Arran: Other industries

-Popular Culture
+Popular culture

-The island features in The Scottish Chiefs.

 The Scottish Gaelic dialect of Arran died out when the last speaker Donald Craig died in the 1970s.
 However, there is now a Gaelic House in Brodick, set up at the end of the 1990s.
 Brodick Castle features on the Royal Bank of Scotland £20 note and Lochranza Castle was used as the model for the castle in The Adventures of Tintin, volume seven, The Black Island.

 Arran has one newspaper, The Arran Banner.
 It was listed in the Guinness Book of Records in November 1984 as the "local newspaper which achieves the closest to a saturation circulation in its area".
 The entry reads: "The Arran Banner, founded in 1974, has a readership of more than 97 per cent in Britain's seventh largest off-shore island."
-There is also an online monthly publication called Voice for Arran, which mainly publishes articles contributed by community members.
+There is an online monthly publication called Voice for Arran, which mainly publishes articles contributed by community members.

-In 2010 an "Isle of Arran" version of the game Monopoly was launched.

-The knitting style used to create Aran sweaters is often mistakenly associated with the Isle of Arran rather than the Irish Aran Islands.